Duncan Sloss: Early career

-He was held in the Stanley Internment Camp during the Japanese occupation of Hong Kong.
+Nine months after his retirement from Burma in 1936, he agreed to continue his teaching career.
+He went on become vice-chancellor of the University of Hong Kong on 28 October 1937, succeeding the retiring principal William Hornell.
+He was for several years a member of the Executive Council.

+Japan invaded Hong Kong in December 1941.
+Days after Hong Kong surrendered and occupied, on 31 December 1941, the Senate decided at an emergency meeting to confer war-time degrees to students whose study was interrupted by the war.:171 Further war-time degrees were also awarded to students in early 1942.
+Sloss also made a special arrangement with the occupying forces that the university residents would be interned at the university compound for the first few weeks.
+At the end of January he was transferred to the Stanley Internment Camp.:158-9 He held the post of Chief Censor at the outbreak of the war.
 After the surrender of Japan in August 1945, he was appointed publicity officer by Franklin Charles Gimson to hold daily press conferences to explain British policies to the population.
 To clear the alleged favouritism being shown by the authorities to the ex-internees, he informed the readers that the administration was "working ceaselessly to ensure the well-being of the people of all races".

 He took a leading role in the decision to rebuild the University of Hong Kong after the war.
+He retired and left Hong Kong on 8 April 1949, receiving acclamations for his 12-year services, especially in the "revival and resurrection" of the university.
 The Duncan Sloss School of Engineering and Architecture opened in 1950 was named after Sloss.

+Death

 Sloss died in Oxford on 29 July 1964.